How to contribute to xPack OpenOCD

 Get the writable helper sources (optional, for development purposes)

-The project has a dependency to a common helper, that is
+The project has a dependency on a common helper, that is

 normally installed as a read-only dependency; for development

-purposes, to be able to make changes to the scripts located inside the helper,
+purposes, to be able to make changes to the scripts located within the helper,

 clone the xpack-development